-What's a Holistic Acne Specialist?
+What Is a Holistic Acne Treatment?

 With every client, Weir takes a personalized approach to treating their skin.
 Pacific Touch NYC does not offer a traditional "spa menu" of services.
 Per the website, "We will completely customize your treatment based on a comprehensive holistic skin health intake you fill out.”
 (Ahem, comprehensive is an understatement.)